 Railway Engineering Graduate Scheme (REGS)

-On behalf of the Engineering Council, we manage the Railway Engineering Graduate Scheme (REGS) for engineering undergraduates and graduates seeking a career in mechanical or electrical engineering with UK passenger and freight train operators.
+At the Rail Delivery Group, we manage the Railway Engineering Graduate Scheme (REGS) for engineering undergraduates and graduates seeking a career in mechanical or electrical engineering with UK rail companies.

-Over 20 train operating companies are looking to recruit engineering graduates across the country.
+Rail companies - including passenger and freight operators - are looking to recruit engineering graduates across the country.
 Successful candidates join the Railway Engineering Graduate Scheme.
-The scheme is accredited by the Institution of Mechanical Engineers and the Institute of Engineering and Technology and offers a fast route towards Chartered or Incorporated Engineer status.
+The scheme is accredited by the Institution of Mechanical Engineers and the Institute of Engineering and Technology, and offers a fast route towards Chartered or Incorporated Engineer status.

 What we need from you